 Acknowledging some of the challenges he and his management team face, Nasard adds: "Bata is a really well-known brand but we need to add a little bit of glamour to it because it's been missing in the past few years.
 "Women no longer expect to choose between sexy or comfortable.
 They want to look great and they want to feel comfortable at the same time.
 That is a dilemma we are trying to take away.
-Comfort and technology feature very high in our strateov."
+Comfort and technology feature very high in our strategy."

-Swiss Army knife maker is leading brand ambassador for Switzerland
+brand ambassador for Switzerland